British regulator 1st to OK Moderna's updated COVID booster - NewsBreak

 Scientists have warned that the continued genetic evolution of COVID-19 means drugmakers will likely be one step behind the virus in their efforts to tailor their vaccines.

 “The virus is unlikely to stand still and Omicron-targeted immunity, might push the virus down other evolutionary paths,” warned Jonathan Ball, a professor of virology at Britain's University of Nottingham.
-Still, he said the new Moderna vaccine would likely still be protective.
+Still, he said the new Moderna vaccine would likely still be protective against severe disease.

-"Unless there is a major shift in the virus, immunity will continue to protect the vast majority from serious disease caused by emerging variants,” he said in a statement.
+Other experts said it was still unknown how effective the new combination vaccine would be.

+Beate Kampmann, director of the Vaccine Centre at London's School of Hygiene and Tropical Medicine, said the shot would most likely only offer “partial protection” against the latest omicron variants including BA.5 since it was developed based on earlier versions of COVID-19.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic